 GENTAMICIN OTOTOXICITY CAN USUALLY BE PREVENTED OR MINIMIZED.
 BEING FOUND NEGLIGENT IN A LAWSUIT INVOLVING GENTAMICIN CAN ALMOST ALWAYS BE PREVENTED IF YOU TREAT GENTAMICIN AS A POTENTIALLY DANGEROUS DRUG, AND GIVE IT THE RESPECT IT DESERVES.

 What follows is a series of observations and suggestions that could save your patients the tragedy of becoming victims of gentamicin poisoning, and could save you from being named a defendant in a lawsuit.

-ODA became a popular alternative to three times a day dosing after publication of the Hartford Study.
+ODA became a popular alternative to t.i.d. dosing after publication of the Hartford Study.
 (Nicolau, D. P, Freeman, C. D., Belliveau, P. P., Nightingale, C. H., Ross, J. W. & Quintiliani, R. (1995).
-Experience with a once-daily aminoglycoside program administered to 2,184 patients.
-Antimicrobial Agents and Chemotherapy 39, 650–5)
+Experience with once a day aminoglycoside program administered to 2,184 patients.
+Antimicrobial Agents and Chemotherapy 39, 650–5).

-The median length of therapy for the 2,184 patients in this study was 3 days, and the mean 4.5 days.
+The median length of therapy for the 2,184 patients in this study was three days, and the mean four and a half days.
 The longest course of therapy was 29 days, and that person suffered irreversible bilateral vestibulopathy.
 The Hartford study never advocated using high doses of gentamicin for extended periods of time.
 There is nothing in the Hartford study or subsequent studies of ODA to obviate or supplant the warning in the gentamicin product insert:

 Patients treated with aminoglycosides should be under close clinical observation because of the potential toxicity associated with their use.